Ila-bura/C-est-la-V/README.md

 ### Delete Recipe

-<details><summary>The "Delete" button is clicked in the recipe card.
+<details><summary>The "Delete" button is clicked in the recently created "Spicy Kale Snack" recipe card.
 The delete confirmation page loads and a message asks the user to confirm they want to delete the recipe. </summary>
 <img src="static/readme-images/readme-delete-confirmation.png" >
 </details>